Clayton Holmes

-Clayton Holmes (born August 23, 1969 in Florence, South Carolina) is a former professional American football cornerback in the National Football League for the Dallas Cowboys.
-He was drafted in the third round of the 1992 NFL draft.
+Clayton Holmes (born August 23, 1969) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys.
+He was selected in the third round of the 1992 NFL draft.
 He played college football at Carson-Newman College.

-Early years
+Early life

 Holmes attended Wilson High School where he was a wishbone quarterback.
 He received All-conference honors at both quarterback and defensive back.

 He also lettered in baseball, track (long jump) and tennis.
-He set the state record in the Long Jump.
+He set the state record in the long jump.

 College career

 Because of grades he enrolled at North Greenville Junior College where he was the starting quarterback and a Junior College All-American.

 After 2 years, he transferred to Carson-Newman College where he was converted into a cornerback.